 The Sound of Music (1965): Even among people who claim to despise musicals, you’ll be hard-pressed to find someone who hasn’t seen this timeless classic, a beginning-to-end delight.
 You already know that the story finds nun-turned-nanny Maria (Julie Andrews) falling in love with Captain Von Trapp (Christopher Plummer), the stern father of Maria’s seven charges, only for the “Do-Re-Mi”-singing family to find their safety threatened following Austria’s annexation by Germany.
 You probably also know that the film is said to have taken several historical liberties with the facts; I learned during the “Sound of Music” guided tour I took in 2000 that little happened the way it was depicted on screen.
-But somehow, these inaccuracies hardly matter.
-Somehow, purists, normally hard on movies with historical inaccuracies, give the Robert Wise-directed production a free pass.
-The Academy certainly liked it, rewarding it with five Oscars, though notably none of them went to Julie Andrews, who lost to Julie Christie for “Darling.”
+But the movie is a delight, and these inaccuracies hardly seem to matter; even historical purists gave the Robert Wise-directed production a free pass.
+The Academy certainly liked it, too, and rewarded it with five Oscars, though notably none of them went to Julie Andrews, who lost to Julie Christie for “Darling.”

 Midnight Cowboy (1969): Any fans of the first, and thus far only, X-rated movie to win Best Picture?
 In some ways, time has not been kind to this moving tale of well-endowed Texas burger flipper Joe Buck, who moves to Manhattan on a whim to try his luck as a gigolo, befriending and learning from dying hustler Enrico “Ratso” Rizzo.
 The fashions, for one thing, and the fact that for all of the supposed objectionable content, the film seems tame by today’s standards, for another.
 (The MPAA later reverted to an “R” rating.)
 On the other hand, the film’s use of split-second flashbacks was dynamic for the time and the technique is commonly used today.
 And let us not forget that some of the dialogue has become classic (“I’m walkin’ here!”), that the theme of chasing one’s dreams is timeless, and that as Joe and Ratso, Oscar nominees Jon Voight and Dustin Hoffman have seldom been better.